sanchezde/minion_metabarcoding/README.md

 #### Acknowledgements

-I would like to thank [Greg Caporaso](https://github.com/gregcaporaso) for putting together the `merge_fasta_for_qiime2.py` script during your office hours and review of our manuscript.
+I would like to thank [Greg Caporaso](https://github.com/gregcaporaso) for putting together the `merge_fasta_for_qiime2.py` script during your office hours and an initial review of our manuscript.